 To Reveal and Conceal

 So, does Jesus contradict himself?
-How can this teaching method both teach and reveal principles yet conceal profound truth?
+How can this teaching method using parables both teach and reveal principles yet conceal profound truth?
 How do they teach important life lessons yet hide the knowledge needed for salvation?
-The answer lies in the fact that God has built into these stories two levels of meaning.
+The answer lies in the fact that God has built into these parables two levels of meaning.

 Why did Jesus speak in parables?
 He used them as a means to communicate two different messages, to two vastly different sets of people (those who are not and those who are converted), utilizing only one technique.